arogi/circuit-web/docker-instructions.md

  2. Type: `docker run -it -d -p 8002:8002 arogi/arogi-valhalla`

- 3. Make sure the circuit-web container is still running.
-If not, do instructions in the "Getting Started" section above.
+ 3. Type `docker ps -a` and check if circuit-web container is still running.
+If not, do "Getting Started" section above.

  4. Open a web browser and enter the following into the address bar:
      On OS X and Windows, enter `192.168.99.100/network.html`.
 On Linux, enter `localhost/network.html`